 We’ll start with an explanation of the basic idea, then move on to implementing it in code.

-The “cell suppression problem” is an overarching term for situations where a researcher must hide certain values in tabular reports in order to protect sensitive personal (or otherwise protected) information.
+The “cell suppression problem” is one type of “statistical disclosure control” in which a researcher must hide certain values in tabular reports in order to protect sensitive personal (or otherwise protected) information.
 For instance, suppose Wayout County, Alaska has only one resident with a PhD – we’ll call her “Jane.”
 Some economist comes in to do a study of the value of higher education in rural areas, and publishes a list of average salaries disaggregated by county and level of education.
 Whoops!
 The average salary for people with PhDs in Wayout County is just Jane’s salary.
 That researcher has just disclosed Jane’s personal information to the world, and anybody that happens to know her now knows how much money she makes.
 “Suppressing” or hiding the value of that cell in the report table would have saved a lot of trouble!

 No, not that kind of suppression.